 - Bend your knees and lower your body until your back knee hovers about an inch from the ground.

-- Push through the midfoot of the front leg to come back up and step your feet back together to their starting position.
+- Push through the midfoot of your front leg to come back up and step your feet together.

 - Repeat for the desired number of reps.
-You can do lunges one leg at a time like the split squat or target both legs in one set by alternating legs for each rep.
+You can work one leg at a time like a split squat or alternate legs each rep.

 Tips for Lunges